50ButtonsEach/fliclib-linux-dist/README.md

 * fliclib-cpp/ffi/samples/python/main.py - Sample Python2.7 code.
 Run with python2 main.py

 ## Supported platforms
-Binaries and libraries has been compiled for x86_64, i386, armv6l and armv7l.
+Binaries and libraries has been compiled for x86_64, i386 and armv6l.
 All code has been compiled and tested on Ubuntu 15.10 for desktop and Raspbian Jessy.
+This means it should be compatible with desktop systems and both raspberrypi 1 & 2.
 ## Bluetooth controllers
 We haven't tested compability with common Bluetooth controllers.
 The following devices has been tested and confirmed:
 * Plugable USB Bluetooth 4.0 Low Energy Micro Adapter